huntermonk/huntermonk.github.io/_posts/2017-2-1-storyboard-commits.md

 Also, each time you _look_ at a storyboard, it changes.

-You can avoid conflits by only committing changes that you need.
+You can avoid conflicts by only committing changes that you need.

 To partially commit in Xcode, just select the check/cancel button on the commit.
 Like this:

 ![Storyboard commit](/img/storyboard-commit.gif)

 Tick the checkmark for changes you want, and uncheck everything else.

+You can also click the dropdown, then "Discard Changes" to get rid of the changes altogether.